Iara-AC/project-da-promo-K-modulo-3-team-1/README.md

 - Base de datos estructurada y actualizable mediante un pipeline ETL.
 - Herramientas visuales para facilitar decisiones basadas en datos.

+---

+# Hi everyone! 👋 Hola a todos! 👋

+## Employee Retention and Job Satisfaction Analysis Project

+- Overview:

+This project, developed by a multidisciplinary team, aims to help ABC Corporation reduce employee turnover and improve job satisfaction through data analysis and an A/B experiment.
+Key insights will be provided to support strategic decision-making.

+---

+- Team: Data Sprinters

+- Participants:

+Iara Alkmim - Scrum Master

+Laura Gutiérrez - Scrum Master

+Marta Gamarra - Development Team

+Carmen Arazola - Development Team

+---

+- Objectives:

+1. Identify key factors affecting employee satisfaction and retention.

+2. Test critical hypotheses about the relationship between job satisfaction and turnover using an A/B experiment.

+3. Provide data-driven decision-making tools through visualizations and detailed reports.

+## Project Phases

+### Phase 1: Exploratory Data Analysis (EDA)

+- Conduct an initial inspection of the dataset to understand its characteristics.
+- Identify issues such as inconsistent values, typographical errors, duplicates, or redundant columns.

+---

+### Phase 2: Data Transformation

+1. Standardize and clean data:

+- Fix categorical columns and typographical errors.
+- Convert incorrect data types.
+- Remove negative or inconsistent values.

+2. Ensure data integrity and consistency for subsequent analysis.

+---

+### Phase 3: Database Design and Insertion

+- Design the structure of a relational database, including tables, relationships, primary keys, and foreign keys.
+- Create the database and insert the processed initial data.

+### Phase 4: A/B Experiment

+1. Hypothesis: Employees with lower satisfaction are more likely to leave the company.

+2. Methodology:

+- Create two groups:
+Group A (Control): Satisfaction ≥ 3.

+Group B (Variant): Satisfaction < 3.
+- Calculate and compare turnover rates between the groups.
+- Perform statistical analysis to evaluate significant differences.

+---

+### Phase 5: ETL Pipeline Creation

+- Automate the extraction, transformation, and loading of data into the database:
+Extraction: Retrieve data from defined sources (CSV, external databases).

+- Transformation: Apply cleaning and normalization rules.

+- Loading: Insert data into the defined database structure.

+---

+### Phase 6: Reporting and Results Visualization

+- Generate a detailed report with descriptive analyses and visualizations:

+Highlight trends, strengths, and areas for improvement.

+Provide clear and relevant graphs for the final presentation.

+---

+### Expected Outcomes

+- Key insights into the relationship between job satisfaction and employee turnover.
+- Structured and updatable database through an ETL pipeline.
+- Visual tools to facilitate data-driven decision-making.